 You monitor the performance of your web-based apps of engagement, since they’re public-facing and revenue-driving.
 Why shouldn’t you monitor the applications your employees depend upon with similar consideration?
 They too have tangible impact on business success.
 Without insight into the user experience for enterprise applications of record, employee satisfaction and productivity suffer and business costs rise; ultimately, these factors indirectly, but tangibly, impact your customers.
 In fact, these apps of record often interface directly with your apps of engagement, resulting in a more direct link between their performance and customer impact.

 Many of your enterprise applications of record are increasingly critical to the overall success of your business; their platform pedigree alone should not dictate the level of care or custody.
-To see how your peers use Dynatrace Data Center Real User Monitoring (DC RUM) for enterprise visibility into their broad application portfolios, visit our website.
-Interested in more?
-Join Kris Ziemianowicz, end-user experience expert and Senior Product Manager at Dynatrace, for a live webinar on why DC RUM solution should be a critical part of your APM strategy.
-Register now, or watch for additional sessions to accommodate your time zone preference.
+To see how your peers use Dynatrace Network Application Monitoring (NAM) for enterprise visibility into their broad application portfolios, visit our website.